To amend the Internal Revenue Code of 1986 to clarify eligibility for the child tax credit.

 113th Congress (2013–2015)

-This bill was introduced on July 22, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 22, 2013, in a previous session of Congress, but it did not receive a vote.

 Nov 16, 2011